If you look at your garage and you think to yourself, “yikes,” it might be time to reorganise it so that it looks good!

 If you pay attention to the space you do have available and do your due diligence to learn how to make the most out of the space you have, you can easily learn how to add storage space to the garage without it looking too crowded.
 Below are a few tips and suggestions to help you out.

-Garage Storage Idea #1: Organise and Sort Your Things First
+Storage Idea #1: Organise and Sort Your Garage First

 Before you do anything else, you should go through all of your things in the garage and sort everything out so that you can throw away things you no longer need.